Associate Civil Engineer

-- Designs and prepares plans and specifications and cost estimates for a variety of public works projects, including but not limited to streets, storm drains, bridges, parks, traffic signals, parking lots, water facilities, infrastructure improvements and other public facilities.
+- Designs and prepares plans and specifications and cost estimates for wastewater collection system projects.
 Researches project design requirements, performs calculations, prepares estimates of time and materials costs and determines sequencing and detour requirements.

 - Serves as Project Engineer, including serving as design team leader, handling contract administration and providing design support for the inspector during construction.

-- Review plans and maps submitted by private developers for conformity with laws, ordinances, City imposed requirements and accepted professional standards with the goal of protecting the health, safety, and welfare community.
-Performs certain administrative duties associated with private development approvals such as preparing agreements, collecting fees, obtaining dedications, and coordinating with other agencies and City departments.
+- Review plans submitted by private developers for conformity with laws, San Rafael Sanitation District Standards and Ordinances, and accepted professional standards with the goal of protecting the health, safety, and welfare of the community.
+Performs certain administrative duties associated with private development approvals such as preparing agreements, collecting fees, and coordinating with other agencies and City departments.

 - Investigates field problems affecting the public, property owners, contractors and maintenance operations; collects the necessary data or assigns the collection of data to technical personnel; develops recommendations and meets with the appropriate parties to discuss and implement recommendations.

-- Provides engineering information, including City requirements related to property improvements, to the public and other City departments.
+- Provides engineering information, including District requirements related to sewer improvements, to the public and other City departments.
 Arranges and participates in conferences with other engineers, developers and the general public on engineering problems.

 - Assigns investigation, design and drafting tasks to subordinates, reviews completed work and assists in the developing solutions to difficult problems.

-- Develops revised design and construction standards for public facilities.
+- Develops revised design and construction standards for wastewater collection facilities.

-- Researches publications and industry information sources and attends conferences and continuing education courses to keep abreast of new developments in the field of public works engineering.
+- Researches publications and industry information sources and attends conferences and continuing education courses to keep abreast of new developments in the field of wastewater engineering.

-- Prepares special engineering studies and reports, including but not limited to construction diaries, progress payments, state and federal paperwork associated with grant funding and permitting staff reports and duties as assigned.
+- Prepares special engineering studies and reports, including but not limited to construction diaries, progress payments, state and federal paperwork associated with permitting, staff reports, and duties as assigned.